boucadair/dnr-svcb-registry/draft-wb-add-svcb-registry-update.md

 # Update to Section 14.3.1 of RFC 9460

-This document update {{Section 14.3.1 of !I-D.ietf-dnsop-svcb-https}}
+This document updates {{Section 14.3.1 of !I-D.ietf-dnsop-svcb-https}} as follows:

 OLD:
 : A registration MUST include the following fields: